abhisheknr0411/Sentiment-Analysis-using-CNN/README.md

 This project is a guided one.

-The functionalities of most of the cells present in the programs have been thoroughly explained using docstrings and comments.
+The functionalities of most of the cells present in the program have been thoroughly explained using docstrings and comments.

 The data set used for this project is licensed under Stanford Learning and a link has been provided for the same.